pkgcloud/pkgcloud/README.md

 * **Storage:** [Container](#container), [File](#file)
 * **DNS:** [Zone](#zone), [Record](#record)

+**Note:** Unified vocabularies may not yet be defined for *beta* services.

 <a name="supported-apis"></a>
 ### Supported APIs

 Supporting every API for every cloud service provider in Node.js is a huge undertaking, but _that is the long-term goal of `pkgcloud`_. **Special attention has been made to ensure that each service type has enough providers for a critical mass of portability between providers** (i.e. Each service implemented has multiple providers).

+If a service does not have at least two providers, it is considered a *beta* interface; We reserve the right to improve the API as multiple providers will allow generalization to be better determined.

 * **[Compute](#compute)**
   * [Joyent](docs/providers/joyent.md#using-compute)